Everyone starts the new year with the best intentions, but often after a few weeks they lose their desire and appeal to keep going…

 Most folks complain that their sugar cravings are insatiable and they simply cannot stop eating sugar and sugary laden products.
 That’s when I encourage them to clean up their gut.
 Our body will crave things, especially sugar, when the bacteria (and other creatures) in the intestines are overgrown and wreaking havoc on our health.
 Those little boogers want to be fed.
 And, what do they want?
 Sugar!
 So if you’ve got uncontrollable sugar cravings, get Paraguard.
 It’s got green/black walnut hull, wormwood and bayberry to tone, astringe and deworm the intestines, fennel seed and quassia bark to support liver and gallbladder health, reduce heartburn and improve digestion, and garlic to promote healthy mucilage.
 The bottom line; it’s going to keep rogue bacteria and critters in check, so you get to be the boss of your body once again.
 Clean sweep…

-How many times have you said this?
+How many times have you said, “I’m going to start a new diet!”
 It’s hard to start something new, if all of the old foods that no longer serve you are still hanging around (think cookies and nacho cheese chips that are tucked away in the corner of your kitchen pantry right now).
 If you discard them or give them away, you don’t have to worry about those foods calling to you.
 Because if they are anywhere near you, they will call to you!
-Those little cookies and chips will scream your name at every free moment during the day, and they will even haunt you late at night in your dreams.
-And, if they are close, you will inevitably answer their call to be eaten until they are no longer in your immediate vicinity.
+Those cookies and chips will scream your name, and they will even haunt you late at night in your dreams.
+If they are close, you will inevitably answer their call to be eaten.
 If you want something sweet, keep fruit in the house.
 If you want something salty and crunchy there’s good old salted nuts and seeds, or celery sticks.
 Eventually, you’ll create new habits once the old ones are out of reach, literally.
 Ka Blam…

 Now that we’ve reframed those “resolutions” do they seem a little bit more attainable?